imagej/imagej.github.io/_pages/plugins/bonej.md

 #### Parameters

--   **Calculate**: chooses which thickness maps to calculate - trabecular thickness, trabecular spacing, or both.
-In order to calculate trabecular spacing, the image voxels are inverted.
+-   **Calculate**: chooses which thickness maps to calculate - trabecular thickness, trabecular separation, or both.
+In order to calculate trabecular separation, the image voxels are inverted.
 -   **Show thickness maps**: display the calculated thickness maps or not.
 -   **Mask thickness maps**: remove artifacts from the thickness maps.
 Artifacts are foreground voxels not present in the original image.
 Resets to true for each run, because unmasked pixels bias the result.